 The magazine’s Founding Editor, Beaton Galafa, holds a Bachelor’s Degree in Education Language from Chancellor College of The University of Malawi where he majored French Literature, with African Languages and Linguistics as his minor.
 In 2014, he was one of the 12 East African emerging writers who attended the Commonwealth Creative Nonfiction Writers’ Workshop in Kampala, Uganda.
 In 2015, his short story ‘Bullet in the Wind’ made it into the Dede Kamkondo Short Story Competition top ten shortlist.
 In 2016, he won the 2016 Free Expression Institute-Malawi Essay Writing Competition.
 He was selected to be one of the mentees in the 2017 Writivism Literary Project for the Koffi Addo Nonfiction Writing Contest for African emerging writers.
 His essay, ‘Saving Earth: Humanity’s Position in the Struggle of the Animal and Plant World’, got an honorable mention in the 2017 SEALOEarth Global Essay Contest.

-His works have appeared in Malawian print and online literary magazines such as Sapitwa Poetry and My Tsogolo Magazine as well as international ones such as The Maynard, The Voices Project, South 85 Journal, The Birds We Piled Loosely (BPL), Bhashabandhan Literary Review, The Wagon Magazine, Betrayal: A Collection of Poetry and Prose on Betraying and Being Betrayed and The Seasons: A Collection of Poetry and Prose on Spring, Summer, Autumn and Winter by Robin Barratt.
+His works have appeared in Malawian print and online literary magazines such as Sapitwa Poetry and My Tsogolo Magazine as well as international ones such as The Maynard, The Voices Project, South 85 Journal, The Birds We Piled Loosely (BPL), Bhashabandhan Literary Review, The Bombay Review, Atlas and Alice Literary Magazine, The Kalahari Review, The Wagon Magazine, Betrayal: A Collection of Poetry and Prose on Betraying and Being Betrayed and The Seasons: A Collection of Poetry and Prose on Spring, Summer, Autumn and Winter by Robin Barratt.
 A member of Pen Avenue Malawi, he was the Chief Judge in Pen Avenue’s inaugural 2016 Short Story Writing Contest.

 Matthias Kafere holds a Bachelor’s Degree in Education Language from Chancellor College where he majored in English Literature and did Creative Writing.
 He is currently studying Law at the same Chancellor College.
 He writes essays, short stories and poetry.
 He has also worked as a lexicographer at Global Inter Action.
 In 2014, his essay on Malawi’s tripartite elections became seventh in the Free Expression Institute-Malawi Essay Contest.
 In 2015, his essay, A Better Malawi, scooped fifth position in the World Bank Golden Jubilee Writing Contest.
 And oh, something he really wants you to know!
 He is an ex-seminarian.